 Wall spiders, ground spiders, jumping spiders and cellar spiders are also commonly found in homes.

 Another group of common lawn and garden spiders such as the crab spiders and lynx spider don’t often show up in the house.
 Think, for example, how often one might see the very common and large Green Lynx spider in the house.
 Green Lynx are also complimented in the garden with their smaller Striped Lynx relative.
+Crab spider species are abundant in Ohio.
+Most people easily recognize the more colorful flower crab spiders with their white or yellow striped bodies.
+Less well known is the fact that a handful of smaller and duller ground crab spiders also inhabit Ohio lawns.
+Often a detailed inspection of the body is necessary to identify these crab spiders at the species level.

 A quick glance down the Orb Weavers column shows many of the common spices.
 Arabesque Orbweavers, probably the most common of Ohio’s orb weaving spiders, are identified by the presence of the short dark slashes along the center of the abdomen.
 The two pictures highlight the fact that the body can have different colors.